concord-consortium/lab/readme.md

 ### Testing

-There are additional prerequisites for testing.

-- node
-- npm

 This repository should work out of the box if you just want to create new visualizations using Grapher and D3.
-On the other hand, if you want to extend Grapher with new features, fix bugs, or run tests, you'll need to install a few more things.
+On the other hand, if you want to extend Lab with new features, fix bugs, or run tests, you'll need to install a few more things.

-Grapher's test framework uses [Vows](http://vowsjs.org), which depends on [Node.js](http://nodejs.org/) and [NPM](http://npmjs.org/).
+Lab's test framework uses [Vows](http://vowsjs.org), which depends on [Node.js](http://nodejs.org/) and [NPM](http://npmjs.org/).
 If you are developing on Mac OS X, an easy way to install Node and NPM is using [Homebrew](http://mxcl.github.com/homebrew/):